icerpc/icerpc-csharp/BUILDING.md

 ## Updating Slice files

 The [slice](./slice) sub-directoriy is managed by a Git subtree, and contains the contents of [icerpc-slice] repository.
-Updates to the Slice files in this sub-directory must be done in the icerpc-slice repository first, and then the changes can be pulled.
+Updates to the files in this sub-directory must be done in the icerpc-slice repository first, and then the changes can be pulled.

 The procedure to upgrade this files is as follows: